Janis Joplin: 1966–1969: Big Brother and the Holding Company

 In 1966, Joplin's bluesy vocal style attracted the attention of the San Francisco-based psychedelic rock band Big Brother and the Holding Company, which had gained some renown among the nascent hippie community in Haight-Ashbury.
 She was recruited to join the group by Chet Helms, a promoter who was managing Big Brother and with whom she had hitchhiked from Texas to San Francisco a few years earlier.
 Helms sent his friend Travis Rivers to find her in Austin, Texas, where she had been performing with her acoustic guitar, and to accompany her to San Francisco.

-Aware of her previous nightmare with drug addiction in San Francisco, Rivers insisted that she inform her parents face-to-face of her plans, and he drove her from Austin to Port Arthur (he waited in his car while she talked with her startled parents) before they began their long drive to San Francisco.
+At that time, she gave her parents the impression Austin was her final destination and it was the location of the rock band she was joining.
 Joplin joined Big Brother on June 4, 1966.
 Her first public performance with them was at the Avalon Ballroom in San Francisco.
+Soon after that, her parents received a letter from her, and that was how they learned she was in San Francisco, not Austin.

-In June, Joplin was photographed at an outdoor concert in San Francisco that celebrated the summer solstice.
-The image, which was later published in two books by David Dalton, shows her before she relapsed into drugs.
-Due to persistent persuading by keyboardist and close friend Stephen Ryder, Joplin avoided drugs for several weeks.
-She met Travis Rivers, with whom she shared an apartment upon their arrival in San Francisco, promise that using needles would not be allowed there.
-When bandmate Dave Getz accompanied her from a rehearsal to her home, Rivers was not there, but "two or three" (according to Getz' recollection 25 years later) guests whom Rivers had invited were in the process of injecting drugs.
+In June 1966, Joplin was still strict about drug use and when she shared an apartment with Travis Rivers upon their arrival in San Francisco, she made him promise that using needles would not be allowed there.
+When bandmate Dave Getz accompanied her from a rehearsal to her home, Rivers was not there, but "two or three", according to Getz' recollection 25 years later, guests whom Rivers had invited were in the process of injecting drugs.
 "One of them was about to tie off," recalled Getz.
 "Janis went nuts!
 I had never seen anybody explode like that.
 She was screaming and crying and Travis walked in.
 She screamed at him: 'We had a pact!
 You promised me!
 There wouldn't be any of that in front of me!'
 I was over my head and I tried to calm her down.
 I said, 'They're just doing mescaline,' because that's what I thought it was.
 She said, 'You don't understand!
 I can't see that!
 I just can't stand to see that!'"